-For movements that involve two allocations in a timetable of a given teacher, the penalty will be the average penalty of the involved lessons.
+For movements which involve two allocations in a timetable for a given teacher the penalty will be the average penalty of the involved lessons.

 The diversification strategy is applied whenever signals that regional entrenchment may be in action are detected.
-In this case, the number of nonimprovement iterations is evaluated before starting the diversification strategy (line 7).
-The number of nonimprovement iterations necessary to start the diversification process (divActivation) and the number of iterations that the process will remain active (iterationsDiv) are input parameters.
-The process is cyclic and restarts whenever a multiple of divActivation nonimprovement iterations is reached.
-Movements performed in this phase can be viewed as influential movements [Glover and Laguna 1997], since these movements try to modify the solution structure in a influential (nonrandom) manner.
-The function computePenalty (line 8) can use one of the proposed long-term memorybased penalties.
-In the following sections, the tabu search implementation with transition-based long-term memory will be referred as TST, while the implementation with residence-based long-term memory will be referred as TSR.
-Another implementation, which maintains both types of long-term memory will be referred as TSTR.
-In TSTR, penalties computed using transition-based long-term memory and residence-based long-term memory are summed and used in the diversification strategy.
+In this case, the number of non-improvement iterations is evaluated before starting the diversification strategy (line 7).
+The number of non-improvement iterations necessary to start the diversification process (divActivation) and the number of iterations that the process will remain active (iterationsDiv) are input parameters.
+The process is cyclic and restarts whenever a multiple of divActivation non-improvement iterations is reached.
+Movements performed in this phase can be viewed as influential movements [9], since these movements try to modify the solution structure in a influential (non-random) manner.
+The function computePenalty (line 8) can use one of the proposed long term memory based penalties.
+In the following sections the tabu search implementation with transition based long term memory will be referred as TST, while the implementation with residence based long term memory will be referred as TSR.
+Another implementation, which maintains both types of long term memory will be referred as TSTR.
+In TSTR, penalties computed using transition based long term memory and residence based long term memory are summed and used in the diversification strategy.